Flash is required to view this site, download here.

 Spring 2009: Church of Väversunda and Church of Örberga now also updated with fullscreen flashpanoramas.

-Spring 2009: Brunnsta farm, from 18th century a country farm for the bourgeoisie, an environment soon to disappear.
+Spring 2009: Brunnsta farm, from 18th century a country farm for the bourgeoisie, an environment maybe soon to disappear, all fullscreen.

 Summer 2009: Näs castle, updated with two fullscreen panoramas.